Financial: Employee 401(k) Savings Plan

-Most employees age 18 or older are eligible to participate in the 401(k).
+Eligible employees age 18 or older may participate in the 401(k).
 Eligible employees are 100% vested in their account, which means the account cannot be forfeited or reduced (other than with respect to market fluctuations).

 Below are some of the plan's available options –